jtuvek/JavaScript-Password-Generator/README.md

 ## Description

 The JavaScript Password Generator is a web application that allows employees with access to sensitive data to generate random passwords based on their chosen criteria.
-It runs in the browser and features a clean and polished, responsive user interface that adapts to multiple screen sizes.
+It runs in the browser with no errors.
+It features a clean, polished and responsive user interface that adapts to multiple screen sizes.

 Users can specify the length of the password (between 8 and 128 characters) and select which character types to include: lowercase, uppercase, numeric, and/or special characters.
 Once the user answers the prompts and selects the criteria, a password is generated that matches the selected criteria.
 The generated password is then displayed in the designated area on the page.